Igor-Ljucovic/my-projects/my-personal-projects/JobSwap/README.md

-YouTube video showcasing this video game: https://www.youtube.com/watch?v=fv2AWQxCHEA
+YouTube video showcasing this mobile app: https://www.youtube.com/watch?v=fv2AWQxCHEA

 Note: I used this project to learn about mobile app development, how to use BaaS (Backend as a Service), in my case Firebase,